 As the effort for the administration of unique SafetyProviderIDs will reach its limits when the system becomes large, this document uses the SafetyBaseID for cases where guaranteeing unique SafetyProviderIDs is not possible.

-A SafetyBaseID is a universal unique identifier version4 (UUIDv4, also called globally unique identifier (GUID)), as described in ISO/IEC 9834-8, Clause 15.
-Basically, it is a 128-bit number where at least 96 bits were chosen randomly.
+A SafetyBaseID is a universal unique identifier version4 (UUIDv4, also called globally unique identifier (GUID)), as described in ISO/IEC 9834-8:2014, Clause 15.It is a 128-bit number where at least 96 bits were chosen randomly.
 The probability that two randomly generated UUIDs are identical is extremely low (2-96 < 10-28), and can therefore be neglected, even when considering applications with a safety integrity level of 4.

 It is not necessary to generate an individual SafetyBaseIDs for all SafetyProviders.
 If two SafetyProviders can be discriminated by their SafetyProviderIDs, they may share the same SafetyBaseID.
-For instance, a machine builder might generate a unique SafetyBaseID for each instance of a machine, which is reused for all SafetyProviders within a machine.
+For instance, a machine builder could generate a unique SafetyBaseID for each instance of a machine, which is reused for all SafetyProviders within a machine.

-When implementing or using a generator for the UUIDs, it must be ensured that each possible value is generated with equal probability (discrete uniform distribution), and that any two values are independent from each other.
-When a pseudo random number generator (PNRG) is used, it is ‘seeded’ with a random source having enough collision entropy (e.g., seeds of at least 128 bits that are uniformly distributed, too; and all seeds being pairwise independent from each other).
+When implementing or using a generator for the UUIDs, it shall be ensured that each possible value is generated with equal probability (discrete uniform distribution), and that any two values are independent from each other.
+When a pseudo random number generator (PNRG) is used, it is ‘seeded’ with a random source having enough collision entropy (e.g. seeds of at least 128 bits that are uniformly distributed, too; and all seeds being pairwise independent from each other).

 Most commercial systems offer random number generators for applications within a cryptographic context.
 These applications pose even harder requirements on the quality of random numbers than the ones mentioned above.
 Hence, cryptographically strong random number generators are applicable to this document as well.
-See References [2]-[5], as well as OPC 10000-2, for detailed information.
+See References [2] to [5], as well as OPC 10000-2, for detailed information.

 Table 38 shows implementations of cryptographically strong random number-generators that can be used to calculate the random part of the UUIDv4: